Platform-OS/pos-module-core/README.md

 ### Publishing the Event

-Once something happened in the application, you can publish the event.
+Once something happens in the application, you can publish the event.
 Events should be published directly from a page or a command.

 `app/views/pages/debug.liquid`